semih/semih.github.io/_posts/2023-01-11-dockerize-spring-boot-application.md

 A **container** is a sandbox running on your computer that is isolated from all other processes.
 To make a docker image, you have to write script in Dockerfile.
 A container:
 - is a runnable instance of an image
-- can be run on local machines, virtual machines or cloud.
+- can be run on local machines, virtual machines or cloud
 - is portable
 - is isolated from other containers